BIDS/repro-case-studies/case-studies/kasmislan.md

 My code depends on the installation of software programs including R and Python.
 Creating a list of these dependencies is necessary because they need to be installed for someone else to use the code.
 These programs are updated so it is important to find out the versions.

 In my opinion, the most critical step in my reproducibility workflow for making my code reproducible is writing the documentation (README file).
 The documentation needs to include a description of the purpose of the code, references to research articles, a list of software dependencies, clear step-by-step instructions on how to use the code, and clear step-by-step instructions on how to use the test files.
-If the data or parameters have been reduced in size or number, I indicate that these reductions have been made at appropriate points in the documentation.
+When the data or parameters were reduced in size or number, I indicated that reductions have been made at appropriate points in the documentation.

 The documentation can include additional components which are worth mentioning but not necessary for making research reproducible.
 I include a section to acknowledge my funding sources and others who helped with the project.
 In some cases, the code can be adapted for other applications so I often include instructions for modifying the code.